 About - ENERGYCoP

-Energy access is arguably one of the most challenging issues that governments and humanitarian organisations are facing.
-Given that energy is a cross cutting issue, it requires coordinated planning and synergy among all actors within the sector.
+Energy access is one of the most challenging issues to address in humanitarian asssitance.
+Since it is a cross cutting issue, it requires coordinated planning and synergy among actors across multiple sectors.

 ENERGYCoP is designed to be an interactive one-stop-shop with an open-knowledge approach that enables you to search for projects, technologies, tools, and resources of interest related to energy access in humanitarian settings – or share materials that you consider valuable to the community.
 You can also pose questions, ask for advice, contribute your expertise, or share your experience and best practices with the other members.